Tech-Elites/Ping_App/README.md

 Users can also search for other users to view their previous public pings, and can interact with them by sending ping-backs.

 To view the project presentation, <a href="https://youtu.be/JvoPI3u1oFM">click here</a>
+*There might be minor issues that may be caused due to network provider.

 ## Demonstration: